bsbgreenfield/wgpu-tester/animations.md

 2. make sure that its really fast to update the local transform data vec with the new transforms for the current frame
 3. make sure that its really fast to create and assign the new lt buffer

-theoretically both 1 and 2 could be async, and creating the new lt buffer can happen only once every value in the lt data vec has been successsfully updated, for which updates would happen as soon as an Animation has finished calculating its interpolated value and doing the matrix multiplication at the correct index.
+theoretically both 1 and 2 could beasync, and creating the new lt buffer can happen only once every value in the lt data vec has been successsfully updated, for which updates would happen as soon as an Animation has finished calculating its interpolated value and doing the matrix multiplication at the correct index.